sw00/sett.sh/content/posts/2019/03/a-knowledge-workers-toolkit.md

 weighty, with a flat blade edge well suited for a chopping motion.
 It lacks the small, sharp, angled blade that is more suited to slicing and peeling.

 We can analyse mental models in the same way we do with real tools.
-It may be useful to say that they all exhibit at least two types of properties.
-Ones that are direct and intentional (by design), but also some properties that are unintentional and emergent.
+But first it may be useful to say that they all exhibit at least two types of properties.
+Ones that are _direct_ and _intentional_ (by design), but also some properties that are _unintentional_ and _emergent_.

-For example, using metaphor of construction to frame how software is created immediately brings us to think about it as a sequential process.
-One in which we lay blocks upon blocks of foundation until we complete a structure.
+For example, using a metaphor of building construction to frame how software is created immediately brings us to think about it as a _sequential_ process.
+One in which we lay blocks upon blocks of foundations until we complete a structure.
 The unintentional consquence of this model is that it hides the relationship between local and global components.
 Even worse, the metaphor offers no helpful description of how the software might behave.
-Its bias is the assumption that the whole is merely the sum of its parts.
+Its bias is the assumption that the whole is merely the sum of its parts that obfuscates other aspects that may be important.

-## Characteristics of models
+## Some Characteristics of Models

 In order to be more mindful of the mental models we're using, it's useful to know some qualities we may want to evaluate them against[^context].
 I've often